monoidic/ldd-sym/README.md

 Only performs some rudimentary linker search path construction (parses `DT_RUNPATH`/`DT_RPATH` from file and performs basic `ld.so.conf` parsing).

-Comma-separates symbol names it encounters multipple definitions of and responds with "NO MATCHES" if no matches are found.
+Comma-separates symbol names it encounters multiple definitions of and responds with "NO MATCHES" if no matches are found.

 Example output:
 ```sh